sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 ### Tracking time

-We track time on [Toggl](https://toggl.com).
-Each member of SparkFabrik will be provided with a Toggl business account and will be able to track time on company projects and tasks.
+We track time on [Float](https://float.com).
+Each member of SparkFabrik will be provided with a Float business account and will be able to track time on company projects and tasks.

 There are rules to keep things consistent between the tools so that we can make something out of all these data.